Skip to Main Content

 Incomplete Grades or Approved Extensions – A course assigned a grade of “I” or “E” is considered an “F” until the course is completed.
 It is the student’s responsibility to notify the Financial Aid Office once the course has been assigned another grade.

-S, P, and U Grades – A course assigned a grade of “S” or “P” is assigned a 3.00 grade value and is factored into the cumulative GPA for satisfactory academic progress purposes only.
-A grade of “U” is not assigned a grade value and is not factored into the cumulative GPA.
+S, P, and U Grades – A course assigned a grade of “S” (satisfactory) or “P” (passing) is assigned a 3.00 grade value and is factored into the cumulative GPA for satisfactory academic progress purposes only.
+A grade of “U” (unsatisfactory) is not assigned a grade value and is not factored into the cumulative GPA.

 Course Withdrawals – Financial aid eligibility may be affected if a student elects to remove a class from their schedule after the semester drop date and a “W” grade is assigned on their transcript.
 These courses will be considered attempted courses for pace of completion and maximum time frame purposes.